kwatch/baby_erubis/README.md

 $Release: 0.0.0 $

-BabyErubis.rb is an yet another eRuby implementation, based on Erubis.
+BabyErubis is an yet another eRuby implementation, based on Erubis.

 * Small and fast
 * Easy to customize
 * Supports HTML as well as plain text
 * Accepts both template file and template string

-BabyErubis.rb support Ruby 1.9 or higher.
+BabyErubis support Ruby 1.9 or higher.